Skip to main content

 Register the information system within CMS's IT environment to formalize its status and ensure it is recognized and managed as part of the organization's portfolio of information systems.

-Potential Inputs:
+Potential Inputs

-Expected Outputs:
+Expected Outputs

-2. Documentation acknowledging the system's registration and outlining any conditions or requirements for operation and maintenance within CMS.
+• Documentation acknowledging the system's registration and outlining any conditions or requirements for operation and maintenance within CMS.

 Cybersecurity Framework: ID.GV

-TLC Cycle Phase: New – Initiate
+TLC Cycle Phase: New systems – Initiate; Existing systems – Operate

 Use the discussion section to provide specific information were relevant.